What size TV should I buy?

 This brand needs to make a decision.
 It can either keep releasing terrible TVs that don't cost very much or it can go for superior components, take more time to tweak the screen and picture, and release something half decent.
 We hope it heads for the latter, but it hasn't in 2019.

 How to choose the best 49 or 50-inch TV

 According to our research, 49-inch TVs are the most popular size.
 More visitors to the Which? website look at 49-inch sets than any other screen size.

 Smaller 43-inch 4K TVs are available and of course there are bigger ones, too.
 49 inches is far from the biggest size but it could still be too big or too small for your room.
 We recommend sitting nine or 10 feet from a 49-inch TV.
 Sit closer and you should probably choose a smaller TV, or a bigger one if you sit further away.

-Use our What size TV should I buy? tool to work out the size of TV that will best suit your room.
+Use our TV screen size tool to work out the size of TV that will best suit your room.